On the structure and the joint spectrum of a pair of commuting isometries: The Zero Defect Case

 \begin{remark} In the structure theorem (Theorem \ref{thm:zero struc}) one can write the $U_1, U_2$ and $\E_1,\E_2$ explicitly in terms of $V_1$ and $V_2$ as follows: $\E_1=\ker V_1^*, \E_2=\ker V_2^*$ and $U_1=V_2|_{\ker V_1^*},U_2=V_1^*|_{\ker V_2^*}.$ This is because of Lemma \ref{lem:zeroequiv}. \end{remark}

 A comment is in order.
-Over several decades Marek S{\l}oci\'{n}ski, first by himself and then with his collaborators, has developed a complete structure theorem on commuting pairs of isometries.
-The most general result is in \cite{BKPS}.
+Over several decades Marek S{\l}oci\'{n}ski, first by himself and then with his collaborators, has developed a complete structure theorem on commuting pairs of isometries; see \cite{BKPS} and the references therein.
 One of his early results is the following.